fstarred/arcade-hacks/ffight/README.md

 008F  00B4  0268  0000
 ```

-and that palette id information is included in the last 5 bites of the attribute word, which is on the last 2 bytes of a OBJ tile entry.
+we also know the palette id information is included in the last 5 bites of the attribute word, which are the OBJ's tile entry last 2 bytes.

 <a id="a-gfxram"></a>
 ### GFX RAM

-GFXRAM range is between address 0x900000-0x92FFFF (192 KiB); in order to draw objects on the screen we have to write data there.
+GFX RAM range is between address 0x900000-0x92FFFF (192 KiB); in order to draw objects on the screen we have to write data here.

-This is the CPS-A register list:<br>
+In order to understand where exactly the data is poked for the different layers, let's take a look to the CPS-A register list:<br>

 ```
 OBJ base 		0x00 OBJ GFXRAM absolute address